BRIDGING FAITH AND PRAXIS

 Vanhoozer, Kevin J. The Drama of Doctrine.
 Louisville: Westminster John Knox Press, 2005.

 Wolters, Albert M. Creation Regained: Biblical Basics for a Reformational Worldview.
-Grand Rapids: Eerdmans Publishing, 2005.
+Grand Rapids: Eerdmans, 2005.

-Copyright (c) 2025 Njoo Tomas Wibowo, Ana Budi Kristiani ming; Vian Klasia Wenno; David Ming
+Copyright (c) 2025 Ana Budi Kristiani, Njoo Tomas Wibowo, Isak Suria, Beanto Benny, Vian Klasia Wenno

 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.